syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## TabGroup creation through mouse interaction

-In DockingManager, new tab group can be created at top, left, right and bottom side in the document area through mouse interaction.
-To enable this functionalities in DockingManager, the `TabSwitchSection` property should be set as `ActiveFiles` for document items and `ActiveToolWindows` for dock items.
+In the docking manager, a new tab group can be created at the top, left, right, or bottom of the document area through mouse interactions.
+To enable this functionality, set the TabSwitchSection attached property as ActiveFiles for document items, and ActiveToolWindows for dock items.

 ### ActiveFiles mode

-DockAbility of document items can be restricted by setting TabSwitchSection property as `ActiveFiles`.
-Also, user can create TabGroup at desired position in the document area with the help of drag provider like VisualStudio.
+Moving document items to a docked state can be restricted by setting the TabSwitchSection attached property as ActiveFiles.
+Users can also create a tab group at a side in the document area with the help of a drag provider similar to the one in Visual Studio.

 {% tabs %}